 I purchase it in packs of 4, making it slightly cheeper than buying them one at a time and allowing me to keep some on hand.
 I like having a package or two in my pantry, because these cakes really are quick and easy enough to be baked on a whim.

 For the Almond Cakes:

-- 12 tbsp (6oz) unsalted butter, cut into tablespoon sized pieces and chilled
+- 12 tablespoon (6oz) unsalted butter, cut into tablespoon-sized pieces and chilled

 - 5 large eggs

-- 3 tbsp Amaretto (plus more for brushing over the cakes)
+- 3 tablespoon Amaretto (plus more for brushing over the cakes)

 - Powdered sugar for sprinkling over the tops of the cakes

 - Salt and pepper

 Make the Almond Cakes:

 - Preheat oven to 350 degrees.
 Grease and flour six 4-inch springform pans.